Skip links and keyboard navigation

 Use digital rights management and encryption

 Encryption or digital rights management technology (DRM) can be used to control access to information.
-This is different from access restrictions placed on records when or after they're captured.
+This is different from access restrictions placed on digital public records when or after they're captured.

 DRM and encryption may be beneficial when information is highly confidential, or if intellectual property is involved, but risks accompany their use.
 Read on to find out how to manage these risks.